Chief Minister of Sabah

-The Ketua Menteri Sabah or Chief Minister of Sabah is the head of government of the Malaysian state of Sabah.
+The chief minister of Sabah is the head of government of Sabah, Malaysia.
 Since September 2020, the position has been held by Hajiji Noor from the Parti Gagasan Rakyat Sabah (Gagasan Rakyat) from the coalition of Gabungan Rakyat Sabah (GRS) which had won the 2020 Sabah state election.
 As in other parts of the Malaysian federation, the Westminster Parliamentary system is adopted, whereby, the leader of the party with the most seats in the state legislature would usually become the chief minister of Sabah.
 In other words, it is the person commanding the support of the state legislature.
 The chief minister is appointed by the head of state known as the Yang di-Pertua Negeri.
-In comparison to other states in Malaysia, the office of the Chief Minister of Sabah has been held by a more diverse group of people in terms of ethnicity and religion.
+In comparison to other states in Malaysia, the office of the chief minister of Sabah has been held by a more diverse group of people in terms of ethnicity and religion.
 The post has been held by Kadazan-Dusuns, Bajaus, Malays, Chinese, Muruts, Rungus, Sungai, Idaans, and other persons of mixed heritage as well as being Muslims, Buddhists and Christians.

+In terms of official position in the current federal administrative structure, the chief minister of Sabah is ranked fifth in the federal hierarchy, after the prime minister, the two deputy prime ministers, and the premier of Sarawak.